Mehul2203/Webmap-Mapping-World-Population/README.md

 <img src ="data/mappic1.png">
+(Map showing continents, countries and states.
+The countries are coloured on the basis of population.)
+---

 # Webmap Mapping World Population
 + This mini project focuses on the population count of several countries of the world.
 It gives users a GUI of the world map, representing countries with three different colours red, yellow and green based on their population count either overpopulated or moderate population or normal population.